The Ultimate One Day in Canyonlands National Park Itinerary

 When deciding how many days to spend in Canyonlands National Park, remember that it’s an enormous wilderness area where you could easily choose to do multiple days of backpacking and camping, or you could decide on two or three days of car camping or staying in nearby Moab and going on day trips.

-Remote parts of The Needles and The Maze require either hiking or four-wheel-drive, high-clearance vehicles to reach and would likely be too much of an undertaking for travelers with just one day to spend here.
+Remote parts of The Needles and The Maze require either hiking or four-wheel-drive, high-clearance vehicles to reach and would likely be too much of an undertaking for travelers looking to visit Canyonlands in one day.

 But closer parts of The Needles are very accessible in just a day’s time, and the same goes for much of the Island in the Sky area.

-Since Island in the Sky is the most accessible part of Canyonlands in terms of having great views from convenient overlooks along the paved road, as well as some of the park’s more moderate hiking trails, focusing on this area is a great way to approach a tour of Canyonlands in one day.
+Since Island in the Sky is the most accessible part of the park in terms of having great views from convenient overlooks along the paved road, as well as some of the park’s more moderate hiking trails, focusing on this area is a great way to approach a one-day trip to Canyonlands.

 The Needles—named for the area’s colorful, towering sandstone spires that have eroded over the centuries—is also worth a stop if you have the time and really want to explore the whole park, or you might consider doing a long day hike here if seeing as much of the park as possible isn’t your main goal.